the project and company:

-Add color control features to lighting ecosystem to support color and temperature bulbs.
+• Add color control features to the established lighting ecosystem to support color and temperature bulbs.

 After discovering poor results with the long-press for editing color, UX, UX Research, and Product Management collaborated to do rapid layout user tests to refine the interaction pattern, resulting in a more discoverable interface using the > to edit and abandoning the legacy OS long press.